A 401(k) is a type of retirement account an employee can use to set aside a portion of their wages for long-term savings.

 If you have employees who also contribute to another type of 401(k) (such as a Roth 401(k), repeat the steps above to set up employee deductions for the second type of benefit.

-On the next regular payroll you run, deductions will show up on each enrolled employee's paystub as its own line item under "Employee Earnings."
+On the next regular payroll you run, deductions will appear on each enrolled employee's paystub as its own line item under "Employee Earnings."

 If anyone changes their 401(k) contribution after you’ve set up deductions in Gusto, edit their deductions with the steps below.